|Natural ruby crystals from Winza, Tanzania|

 Photo Source: Wikipedia

-The miraculous nature of ruby formation stems from the requirements for no silica and low amounts of iron.
-This is an astounding feat, considering that silica and iron are two of the most copious minerals on our beloved planet.
+The mystery revolves around the absence of silica and the low amount of iron in their structure.
+Considering that silica and iron are two of the most copious minerals on Earth, it baffles geologists as to which process would eliminate silica and minimize iron enough for rubies to form.
 In addition to the absence of these elements, chromium (one of the rarest elements on earth) must find its way into the aluminum crystal grid to lend rubies their brilliant red hues.
+This is also confounding to geologists.

 1. Sasso, Anne.
 "The Geology of...Rubies."
 Discover Magazine, November 2004.
 Accessed May 21, 2012. http://discovermagazine.com/2004/nov/geology-of-rubies.